 When’s the last time you felt really stressed?
 Might not have been too long ago.
 Let’s take a look at stress, from the good to the bad and everything in between.

-Everyone experiences stress at one time or another.
+Everyone experiences stress at one time or another and, over the past year, there have been many reasons to be stressed.
 So what exactly is it?

 Stress is defined as “something that causes strong feelings of worry or anxiety.”
 Basically, it’s how your brain reacts to a demand of some sort.
 Stress can be triggered by any number of things, including both positive and negative change.

 Here’s a look at five things you might not know about stress:

 1. Stress is not all bad.
 Our bodies come with a built-in stress response, which helps us respond in dangerous situations.

 You’re probably familiar with the “fight-or-flight” response that occurs when you encounter a perceived threat.
 When you’re stressed, your body produces more of certain hormones and, in general, your body speeds up.
 Your pulse gets faster, your breathing quickens and your brain uses more oxygen.

 These are all ways your body tries to protect itself — and when you experience these effects for a small amount of time, your immune system is boosted.

 It’s only when you experience prolonged stress that those same positive effects begin to take a toll on your body.
 At that point, your immunity actually lowers and the systems of the body don’t work as well.